For whom policy professionals

 After the training

 Not abstract knowledge.
-Concrete changes in how you approach policy challenges.
+Concrete changes in how you approach policy design, citizen behaviour and public interventions.

 Frequently asked questions

-Most participants start without any prior knowledge, and that's exactly the point.
-The training teaches you the behavioural science you need, linked directly to your own policy work.
-No academic theory for theory's sake, just actionable insights you can apply the very next day in your intervention design, enforcement or communications.
+Most participants start without any prior knowledge.
+The training teaches you the behavioural science you need, linked directly to your own policy practice.
+No academic theory for its own sake, just actionable insights you can apply the very next day in your campaigns, participation processes or policy design work.

 Start with the Fundamentals.
-It gives you the complete Behavioural Design framework: the Influence Framework, the JTBD method and all the core tools.
-The Deep Dive in Behavioural Economics builds on that with specific applications for policy design.
+That gives you the complete Behavioural Design framework: the Influence Framework, the JTBD method and all core tools.
+The Deep Dive Policy builds on that with government-specific applications.
 Without the Fundamentals, the Deep Dive lacks its foundation.

 Ready to take the step?
-View the next available start date or ask your question.
+View the next start date or ask your question.

 View start dates → Ask a question